suit-wg/suit-update-management/draft-ietf-suit-update-management.md

 A CoSWID can enable Software Bill of Materials (SBOM) use-cases.
 Tightly coupling update and attestation ensures that verification infrastructure always knows what software to expect on each device.

 suit-coswid is a member of the suit-manifest.
 It contains a Concise Software Identifier (CoSWID) as defined in {{RFC9393}}.
-This element SHOULD be made severable so that it can be discarded by the Recipient or an intermediary if it is not required by the Recipient while preserving the manifest signature.
+This element SHOULD be made severable so that it can be discarded by the Recipient or an intermediary if it is not used by the Recipient while preserving the manifest signature.
 Implementations that cannot support severable elements MAY include suit-coswid non-severably, but MUST ensure that Recipients can still process the manifest.

-suit-coswid typically requires no processing by the Recipient.
-Recipients that implement suit-coswid MUST treat it as optional metadata, and Recipients that do not implement suit-coswid MUST reject the manifest as required by {{I-D.ietf-suit-manifest}} Section 8.4.2 so that unsupported extensions are never applied silently.
+suit-coswid is optional extension metadata and typically requires no processing by the Recipient.
+Recipients that do not understand or do not use optional extension metadata are not required to interpret the CoSWID content.
+A Recipient MUST NOT fail solely because a well-formed, policy-permitted suit-coswid field is present.
+A Recipient MAY still fail or reject the manifest when the suit-coswid field or its digest is malformed, when local policy rejects the metadata, when processing would exhaust available resources, when validation of processed CoSWID metadata fails, or when a manifest relies on unsupported critical behaviour.
+This requirement does not imply that every Recipient implements CoSWID processing.

-suit-coswid is RECOMMENDED to implement and RECOMMENDED to include in manifests.
+suit-coswid is RECOMMENDED to implement and RECOMMENDED to include in manifests because management systems commonly need a durable software identity after update installation.
+CoSWID and related Software Bill of Materials metadata can support inventory, vulnerability management, compliance checks, and reconciliation between the installed update state and management-system records.
+This recommendation is scoped to the operational and security value of identifying installed software; it does not imply that the presence of SBOM metadata proves that the software is free of vulnerabilities or policy issues.
+Other extension metadata is not generally RECOMMENDED unless required by deployment policy or by a SUIT profile.

 ## suit-text-version-required {#text-version-required}

 suit-text-version-required is used to represent a version-based dependency on suit-parameter-version as described in {{suit-parameter-version}} and {{suit-condition-version}}.
 When a Manifest Author needs to communicate such a dependency to operators, the author SHOULD populate the suit-text map with a SUIT_Component_Identifier key for the dependency component, and place in the corresponding map a suit-text-version-required key with a free text expression that is representative of the version constraints placed on the dependency so that field personnel can validate compliance.
 Deployments that provide operator guidance exclusively through other channels MAY omit this field.
 This text SHOULD be expressive enough that a device operator can be expected to understand the dependency; predefined tokens MAY be used when supporting documentation ensures equivalent clarity.
 Expressions in this field MUST be encoded as UTF-8 text limited to printable characters (Unicode general categories L, N, P, or Zs) and SHOULD use simple relational operators (for example `>`, `>=`, `<`, `<=`, `=`) so that automated tooling can perform lint checks.
 Implementations that render this text SHOULD escape or filter it to prevent markup or control-code injection.
 This is a free text field and there are no additional specific formatting rules beyond the requirements above.

-By way of example only, to express a dependency on a component "\['x', 'y'\]", where the version should be any v1.x later than v1.2.5, but not v2.0 or above, the author would add the following structure to the suit-text element.
+By way of example only, to express a dependency on a component "\['x', 'y'\]", where the intended version is any v1.x later than v1.2.5, but not v2.0 or above, the author would add the following structure to the suit-text element.
 Note that this text is in cbor-diag notation.

 ~~~CDDL
 ['x','y'] : {